Startup guide · Colorado

 9. Pick your software stack

-For a Colorado operator whose work skews residential and STR turnover, the residential-cleaning-business stack is the right reference point.
+For a Colorado operator whose work skews residential and STR turnover, the residential cleaning business stack is the right reference point.
 The two pieces that earn their keep first are a field-service platform like Jobber for scheduling, dispatch, quotes, and invoicing — built for residential and light commercial route work — and a books platform that can keep cleaning labor separately stated from any tangible-supply sales so the labor stays non-taxable.
 Payroll, insurance, and reviews fill in around those two.

 A note on accuracy